azmiyuksel/cypress-yemeksepeti/README.md

 To run tests on headless browser, run:
 `npx cypress run`

+To get HTML report of your results, run:
+`node .\cucumber-html-report.js`

 You can specify browser with --browser command:
 `npx cypress run --browser=edge`

 You can run tests in your ci environment parallel with following command:
 `cypress run --record --key=8wukb9 --parallel`